2.1.6. Streaming

 Note

-The maximum continuous streaming speeds are limited to the total input data rate, not the network transfer rates.
+The maximum continuous streaming speeds (per board) are limited to the total input data rate, not the network transfer rates.
 If the maximum data rate is exceeded, the data pipeline inside Red Pitaya starts to clog, which leads to unpredictable behaviour.
 Here are a few examples of maximum data rates:

 • One channel, 8-bits per sample: Max sampling frequency 20 MHz.